grafana/explore-traces/docs/sources/access/index.md

 To use Explore Traces with Grafana Cloud, you need the following:

-- A Grafana Cloud account
+- Grafana Cloud account
-- A Grafana stack in Grafana Cloud with a configured [Tempo data source](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/data-sources/tempo/configure-tempo-data-source/) receiving tracing data
+- Grafana stack in Grafana Cloud with a configured [Tempo data source](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/data-sources/tempo/configure-tempo-data-source/) receiving tracing data

 ## Set up in self-managed Grafana